An honest map of the acquired portfolios: what each runs on, what it costs, what is worth keeping and what is duplicated.

 Is this only for US deals?

-Make the acquisition one estate.
+Make the acquisition one platform.